 The WEF provides a mix of process- and outcome-based metrics.
 Process-based metrics focus on the actions taken by an organization to achieve a given goal (Chen & Delmas, 2011).
-Whereas outcome-based metrics assess the actual impact of an organization's operations on an external system like the environment or society.
+19 Whereas outcome-based metrics assess the actual impact of an organization's operations on an external system like the environment or society.
 For example, one submetric seeks information related to the internal and external mechanisms for seeking ethics advice from the organization.
 This metric is focused on process - the structures in place at the organization to achieve the desired outcome, an ethical organization.
-In contrast, another submetric seeks information about the number of fatalities as a result of work-related injuries, an outcome-based metric focused on the potential results of the organization's operations.
+In contrast, another submetric seeks information about the number of fatalities as a result of work-related injuries, an outcome-based metric focused on the potential results of the organization's percentage for process-based metrics is 57.8%, while the average disclosure percentage for outcome-based metrics is only 47.1%.